People

 Undergraduate Students:

 Danielle Getz: Danielle graduated in 2023 with a bachelors in Chemical Engineering and a minor in Environmental Humanities.
 In the Porosoff lab, she studied tungsten carbides for Reverse Water Gas Shift reaction.
 She was a Grand Challenge Scholar and Society of Women Engineers Outreach Chair.
-She is currently going to University of Copenhagen to research high entropy alloy catalysts as a 2023/2024 Fulbright Fellowship recipient before continuing onto a Ph.D. at Northwestern University
+She studied at University of Copenhagen as a 2023/2024 Fulbright Fellowship recipient to research high entropy alloy catalysts.
+Danielle is currently pursuing a PhD at Northwestern University.

-Samuel Meil: Samuel Meil received a bachelors degree Chemical Engineering and is moving on to grad school.
+Samuel Meil: Samuel Meil received a bachelors degree Chemical Engineering and is currently pursuing a PhD at University of Delaware.

-Daphna Yaffe: Daphna Yaffe received a bachelors degree in Chemical engineering and accepted an offer to work with Intel Corporation post graduation.
+Daphna Yaffe: Daphna Yaffe received a bachelors degree in Chemical engineering and is currently working at the Intel Corporation.

 Connor Pope: Connor Pope received his bachelors in Chemical engineering with a minor in environmental engineering.
 He is interested in sustainability and renewable energy processes as well as further exploring the potential uses of carbon dioxide.
-Aside from academics, Connor is part of the Men’s Club Ice Hockey Team and a member of the Toy Adaptation Program.
+Connor is currently pursuing a PhD at University of Florida.

 Ahmad EL Gazzar: Ahmad received his bachelors in Chemical engineering with a minor in Materials Science.
 In the Porosoff Lab, Ahmad explored CO/CO2 sorbents for in-situ resources utilization.
 Outside of lab, Ahmad was part of the UR AIChE student chapter.
-He also served as a Peer Advisor for the ChE department.
+Ahmad is currently pursuing a PhD at Rice University.

 Aime Laurent Twizerimana: Aime Laurent Twizerimana received his bachelors in Chemical engineering with a minor in Environmental Engineering at the university of Rochester in 2020.
 His interest is in alternative uses of carbon dioxide.
 In the Porosoff lab, he worked on high efficiency encapsulation of Fischer-Tropsch catalyst in Zeolites.
 He was a co-captain for the University of Rochester Chem-E-Car team.
-He is currently going to the University of Pittsburgh to pursue a PhD program in chemical and petroleum engineering.
+Laurent is currently pursuing a PhD at University of Pittsburgh.